 Setting up a small business can be a challenge.
 The more help you can get when it comes to establishing and growing your business, the more likely it is you will be successful.
 Podcasts are a great way to learn about small business growth strategies that have been used or are being used by other successful businesses.

 As well as the 16 featured on our list, there are plenty of other useful podcasts out there.
-Did we miss out your favourite?
+Did we miss out your favorite?
 Let us know the ones you like in the comments below.